noobshow/terms/tos/eu.md

 ### 11. Right to Amend

-We have the right to change or add to the terms of this Agreement, and to change, delete, discontinue, or impose conditions on any feature or aspect of the Service or software with two months’ prior notice, including such notice on <a href="http://www.stripe.com/<%= @country.downcase %>">our website</a> or any other website maintained or owned by Stripe for the purposes of providing services in terms of this Agreement.
+We have the right to change or add to the terms of this Agreement, and to change, delete, discontinue, or impose conditions on any feature or aspect of the Service or software with two months’ prior notice, including such notice on <a href="http://www.stripe.com/{{country_code}}">our website</a> or any other website maintained or owned by Stripe for the purposes of providing services in terms of this Agreement.
 You will be deemed to have accepted the changes unless you notify us to the contrary in writing to Stripe’s email address as set out above before the proposed date of the change and any use of the Service or software after the notified date of proposed implementation of any such changes shall constitute your acceptance of this Agreement as modified.
 You have the right to terminate this Agreement immediately and without charge before that date.
 If any provision of this Agreement is judged to be illegal or unenforceable, the continuation in full force and effect of the remainder of the provisions shall not be prejudiced.

 ### 12. Assignment